-Daniel Thomas Dyer is an author and artist and Creative Director of Chickpea Press.
+Daniel Thomas Dyer is an author and artist.
 A great lover of poetry, he was called to Islam after falling in love with the beautiful poems of Mevlana Jalaluddin Rumi.
 He lives with his wife in the Lake District in the UK, where he draws inspiration from the mountains, lakes, rivers, and trees.
 He hopes that some of their beauty has found its way into this book.

 This project fills such an obvious need, and does it so beautifully, one wonders why it hadn’t happened until now.
 Probably so that exactly these people would be the ones to do it.
 It provides an entry point into a spiritual Islam that every parent would like to give to their children, and illuminating their own understanding in the process.
 Inshallah, it will be recognized as a classic.